Learning how to learn is life’s most important skill.

 Let’s just into it and see how mind mapping can be applied to various areas of our lives:

-Provides Global Perspective of Ideas and Information
+Provides Global Perspective on Ideas and Information

 One reason why chunks of information are difficult to understand is that we fail to see these chunks from a global perspective.
 It’s like trying to piece together that the earth is round from the ground.
 It’s only when we pan-out into space and view the earth as a whole, do we begin to comprehend the nature of our spherical and magnificent planet.
 The same can also be said about the information we are attempting to learn.

-While learning it’s very easy to get lost within the details and fail to see the larger picture.
+While learning it’s very easy to get lost in the details and fail to see the larger picture.
 If only we were able to somehow zoom-out and view this information from a global perspective we would then be better able to see all interconnected pieces interacting with one another in a multitude of ways.

 Let’s take this article post as an example.
-Even though it presents you with more information than you will find within the IQ Matrix, it’s however lacking the necessary connections that will allow you to make full sense of the topic in one reading.
+Even though it presents you with more information than you will find within the IQ Matrix, it’s, however, lacking the necessary connections that will allow you to make full sense of the topic in one reading.
 On the other hand, simply spending a few moments overviewing the IQ Matrix will present you with a thorough global perspective of the entire subject matter.